For your Home

 There are many types of stinging arthropods and they all vary in appearance in one way or another.
-This often causes confusion among the person that has an infestation of the stinging pest.
+This often causes confusion among the people that have stinging pest infestations.
 Is it a bee?
 A wasp?
 Hornets?
-How do you know if the ants that you see are Fire Ants or something else?
+How do you know if the ants that you see are fire ants or something else?

 It’s pretty much impossible to give an exact number.
-There are numerous insects that sting and many thousands upon thousands of wasps, bees, hornets, scorpions, ants and caterpillars throughout the world.
+There are numerous insects that sting and many thousands of wasps, bees, hornets, scorpions, ants and caterpillars throughout the world.

 Many kinds of insects sting.
 Most people probably think about bees and wasps, but there are also crawling arthropods such as ants and scorpions.
 There are even caterpillars for certain species of moths that carry stinging methods to ward of predators.

 Stinging insects of one kind or another live in all environments and climates around the world.
 The only place on earth that does not have insects naturally would be arctic regions such as Antarctica.
-There is a higher density of stinging insects in warmer climates and some areas that have winter months often find themselves free of stinging pests during those months.
+There is a higher density of stinging insects in warmer climates.
+Areas that experience winter weather often find themselves free of stinging pests during those months.

 Stinging insects tend to have several beneficial purposes.
 The most common and well known is that bees are pollinators, which is vital for crops and flowers to grow and thrive.
 However, wasps and arachnids like scorpions also feed on other insects that can be even more dangerous or even bigger pests.
 Thus, they are natural forms of pest control in many cases.

 The same can be said for crawling stinging pests, such as scorpions.
-Even fire ants devour insects such as ticks and mites and ants in general help aerate the soil by building their nests and tunnels underground.
+Even fire ants devour insects such as ticks, mites and ants and help aerate the soil by building their nests and tunnels underground.

 There are a number of places where stinging insects, particularly flying insects, create their nests.
 The most common one that most people are probably familiar with is what bees and wasps do.
 Some species of wasps, such as paper wasps and hornets, chew substances into a pulp and then build their nests, or hives, under eaves, beneath porches, by pools and other areas.
 The problem there is that sometimes that puts them right into the path of families, pets and children.